KoljaWindeler/ytube_music_player/README.md

 Media_player in Homeassistant are not designed to play multiple tracks, so the playback on the remote_player will usually just stop, once it reaches the end of the track.
 We as user often don't want that.
 We want to listen to a complete album or a playlist with multiple tracks.
 Hence this integration will buffer the playlist and supervise the status of the remote_player.
 Once it detects that the playback stopped it will start the next track of the playback ... so this integration is kind of a DJ, always making sure that you're entertained. :)

-This integration will show up in homeassistant as media_player + sensor.
+This integration will show up in homeassistant as media_player + (optional) sensor.
 The media_player itself is required to offer the media_browser dialog, the sensor will provide extra information like the buffered playlist.

 ## Features